AmrElDessouki22/test/README.md

-# AI Generated Notes App
+# AI Generated Project

-This project is a simple note-taking application built with Next.js 15+ using the App Router, React, and TypeScript.
-It includes features such as creating, editing, and deleting notes, as well as organizing them into categories.
+This project is a notes application built with Next.js, TypeScript, and Tailwind CSS.
+It features a modern UI and a robust architecture.

 ## Getting Started